-Here’s a tip that can’t be shared often enough: Make it as easy as possible for prospects to rent units.
+One tip for creating a stand-out customer experience?
+Make it as easy as possible for prospects to rent units.

 Today, given our connected world, most prospects don’t want to pick up the phone, and they certainly don’t want to visit your location to fill out some paperwork.
 So make it easy for them to secure rentals online.